Contacts vs. Matters

 Remember, if you see Client as option, you should not use this.
 You will always want to select either Contact or Matter.

 When you are using the search bar (magnifying glass in the top right) to locate a contact or a matter, you will see an icon next to each search result.
 The icon with three people represents the matter, and the icon with a card represents the contact.
-In the image below, you’ll see the first result is the matter, showing the linked contact’s name in bold, and the title of the case in parentheses.
+In the image below, you’ll see the first result is the matter, showing the linked contact’s name in bold, and the title of the case after the dash.
 The second result is the contact.

 If you’re looking for anything related to the case, like the activity timeline, notes, tasks, appointments, etc, then you will select the Matter from these search results.

 When you hover over the CRM tab in the top left of Lawmatics, you’ll see options for both Matters and Contacts.
-When you select Matters, there are some useful Saved Filtered Views on the left.
-These filtered views break up your matters by the 3 statuses PNC, Hired, and Lost.
+When you select Matters, you have the option to completely customize who is shown on this page and save this view as a filtered view.
+You can think of it as a custom report right on your matter table!

-Once you’ve created your custom contact types, you can assign them to contacts by opening up the contact, and clicking the edit pencil under their name, as shown in the image below.
-In this example, the custom contact type is Attorney.
+Once you’ve created your custom contact types, you can assign them to contacts by opening up the contact, and clicking the edit pencil under their name, which will show the drop down allowing you to choose your custom contact type.

-Remember that each matter will have one contact assigned as the primary contact on that matter.
-You can also have additional contacts attached to that matter as related contacts.
+Remember that each matter can only have one contact assigned as the primary contact on that matter.
+You can have additional contacts attached to that matter as relationship types..

 If your firm often works with matters that have more than one contact, such as a married couple, you may prefer one contact or the other to be listed as the primary name on the matter in your CRM.
-You can now easily change the main contact on a matter from within the platform.
+The other will be listed as a "Spouse" relationship type.
+You can now easily switch the main contact on a matter from within the platform.

-Once you select a different contact, the name on the matter (Thomas Jefferson in the example above) will change to the newly selected contact.
+Once you select a different contact or, the name on the matter (Mickey Mouse in the example above) will change to the newly selected contact.

 What is the difference between contacts and companies?